abranczyk/abranczyk.github.io/_pages/about.md

   align: right
   image: prof_pic.jpeg
   image_circular: false # crops the image to make it circular
-  address:
+  address: Waterloo, ON, Canada

 news: false  # includes a list of news items
 selected_papers: false # includes a list of papers marked as "selected={true}"
-social: false  # includes social icons at the bottom of the page
+social: true  # includes social icons at the bottom of the page
 ---
 👋 Hi, I'm Aggie!
 I'm a Physicist in the Wild 🦘